common name: ladybirds, lady beetles, ladybugs [of Florida]

 Figure 16.
 The larva of Olla v-nigrum Casey, a lady beetle.
 Photograph by J.P.
 Michaud, University of Florida.

 Four of these, C. septempunctata (from Europe), C. inaequalis (from Australia), H. dimidiata (from China), and H. axyridis (from Japan) are not native.
 The first three were introduced into Florida (Frank and McCoy 1993).
-The last was introduced by the USDA into Georgia and made its own way to Florida.
+The last was detected for the first time in the USA in 1988 in Louisiana, and it subsequently spread widely.
 In some habitats it has built large populations and its adults, in their search for overwintering sites, sometimes are able to enter loosely constructed houses; there they die of desiccation, or they are evicted or destroyed by the householders who accuse them of being pests.

 Two of these genera, Coleomegilla and Mulsantina, include adelgids (Adelgidae), which are closely related to aphids, in their diet.
 Further, Coleomegilla also includes pollen whereas Mulsantina also includes scale insects in the broad sense.